Table of Contents

 Super Overs are a welcome addition to the game of cricket and they’ve certainly added even more excitement to limited overs matches.
 Moving forward, the game’s governing bodies should be looking to implement a strict set of rules in order to avoid the type of confusion that we saw at the end of the 2019 Cricket World Cup final.

 It seems that cricket fans would prefer to see the Super Over repeated in the event of a tie at the end of the first 12 balls.
 This is the fairest way to decide a contest and, while the players may be drained at this point, it’s inconceivable that ties will continue indefinitely.

 It’s also important to clarify the rules that apply in the event of a match going to a second Super Over.
 As we saw in the game between Mumbai Indians and Kings XI Punjab, any batsman who was dismissed in the initial Super Over could not take part in the second.
 Similarly, the two opening bowlers could not be involved in the second phase.

 Super Overs remain relatively rare but they are becoming an increasingly popular addition to the game of cricket.
-As the limited overs formats evolve, it’s important to have a defined set of rules so that fans and players know exactly what to expect if a Super Over is required.
+As the number of limited overs formats are keep rising, it’s important to have a defined set of rules so that fans and players know exactly what to expect if a Super Over is required.